<Previous Match Review against Kashiwa Reysol>

 Coach Peter CKLAMOVSKI's second game in the new system also saw the relentless blue and red press continue.

-Moving people one after another on the ball side, blocking the opponent's advance and immediately switching to attack towards the goal.
+Moving people one after another on the ball side, immediately switching to attack and heading towards the goal while blocking the opponent's advance.

-The attack was particularly based on Diego OLIVEIRA's post work, with teammates providing solid support to create passing lanes and advance the ball, while players other than the ball holder were creating a path to the finish.
+In particular, the attack was led by Diego OLIVEIRA's post work, with the support of his teammates, creating passing lanes and advancing the ball, while players other than the ball holder were able to bring it to a finish.

-The winning goal of this match was also in a similar fashion.
-When player Diego received the ball, he moved to the left side and used player Kota Tawaratsumida, a young rising star, to hold onto the ball with a unique sense of distance and initiate the attack.
-Meanwhile, Diego smoothly entered the penalty area.
-Then, with a sharp switch, Tawaratsumida crossed the ball and Diego headed it into the net, causing it to shake.
+The final goal of this match was also in a similar fashion.
+When Diego received the ball, he spread it to the left side and used Kota TAWARATSUMIDA, a young rising star, to hold onto the ball with his unique spacing while Diego made his way into the penalty area.
+Then, with a sharp switch, TAWARATSUMIDA crossed the ball and Diego headed it into the net.

-There, the player who shone with his defensive ability was Kei Koizumi, who faced his former team.
-He showed strength in winning the ball, sharpness in attacking and intercepting the opponent's weaknesses, and a perfect sense of distance that doesn't allow easy breakthroughs.
+There, the defensive ability of Kei KOIZUMI, who faced his former team, shone.
+His strength in one-on-one battles, sharpness in reading the opponent's weaknesses and attacking to intercept the ball, and his perfect positioning that doesn't allow easy breakthroughs.
 Once he steals the ball, he distributes short and long passes to break through the opponent's first defense and become the starting point of the counterattack.

-Coolly and calmly cutting through the ball, making my ball an accurate attack move.
+Coolly harvesting the ball with a calm expression, and accurately using my ball as a key attack move.
 The presence of the "big brother" was also prominent in both offense and defense in this intense battle.

 The first away game as Klamovski Tokyo will be against Urawa Reds at Saitama Stadium 2002, which is expected to be dyed in red.

-The match since the opening game of this season.
-At that time, Tokyo under the Albert regime in the second year and Urawa under the Skorza regime in the first year faced each other.
-Tokyo, which had a higher level of completion as a team, pushed Urawa back in terms of content and won with a score of 2-0.
+The first match since the opening game of this season.
+At that time, Tokyo, in their second year under the leadership of Albert PUIG ORTONEDA, had a clear advantage over Urawa, in their first year under the leadership of Maciej SKORZA, in terms of team completion.
+Tokyo pushed Urawa back in terms of content and won with a score of 2-0.

-However, the positions of both teams have changed significantly at the end of the first half of the season.
-Tokyo has been unable to consistently accumulate points, while Urawa has improved their form steadily after a difficult start, achieving results such as winning the AFC Champions League (ACL).
-They are currently in 4th place and are in a position to aim for ACL qualification and even the championship.
+However, at the end of the first half of the season, the positions of both teams changed significantly.
+Tokyo was unable to consistently accumulate points, while Urawa struggled in the beginning but gradually improved and achieved results such as winning the AFC Champions League (ACL).
+They are currently in 4th place and in a position to aim for the ACL zone and championship.

-Tokyo has faced the result of three consecutive losses and even had a change in coach, but in the recent two matches played under the new system, they have achieved two victories and have improved with three goals and no goals conceded.
-The current style of Tokyo places emphasis on moving "forward," which is different from the way they played in the opening match.
-For Urawa, it will be an encounter with the "unknown Tokyo."
+Tokyo has faced a result of 3 consecutive losses and even a change in coach, but in the recent 2 games played under the new system, they have won 2 games and improved their form with 3 goals scored and no goals conceded.
+The current football style, with Victor leading the way, is different from the one shown in the opening game, and for Urawa it will be an encounter with the "unknown Tokyo".

-Looking ahead, we have a match against Verdy in the third round of the Emperor's Cup next Wednesday, and a match against Kashima Antlers over the weekend.
-We are entering a series of consecutive matches starting from this Urawa match.
-Considering the intensity of Tokyo's soccer, I am very concerned about how we will play for the full 90 minutes.
+Looking ahead, there will be a match against Verdy in the 3rd round of the Emperor's Cup next Wednesday, followed by a game against Kashima Antlers on the weekend.
+This will mark the start of a series of consecutive matches after the Urawa game.
+Considering the high intensity of Tokyo's football, the way we play for 90 minutes is a major concern.

-However, Coach Klamovski does not have energy-saving ideas.
-He will give his all in the upcoming match and strive to win.
+However, coach Klamovski has no thoughts of energy conservation.
+He will give his all in the upcoming match and strive for victory.
 This style will not change even in this series of matches.
-Tokyo will continue to push forward in order to shake the area of the stadium that is dyed red and make the blue and red fans tremble with joy.
+In order to shake the area of the stadium dyed in red and make the blue and red fans rejoice, Tokyo will continue to push forward.

 Q, how do you plan to break through Urawa Reds' solid defense?